AyatanaIndicators/ayatana-indicator-datetime/README.md

 When using the -datetime Ayatana Indicator, make sure that the -datetime Ubuntu Indicator (package name: indicator-datetime) is not installed.

-## The Session Ayatana System Indicator
+## The Datetime Ayatana System Indicator

 ### Actions